near/docs/docs/tutorials/ledger.md

 sidebar_label: Using a Ledger
 ---

-## What is a Ledger device?

 > A [Ledger device](https://www.ledger.com/) is a physical wallet, or hardware wallet, that stores your private keys used to sign transactions.
-Because it is an isolated device from your computer or smartphone it offers an extra layer of security.
+This device offers an extra layer of security as its an isolated device from your computer or smartphone.
+The [NEAR App](/docs/tutorials/ledger#near-ledger-app-installation) on Ledger allows you to manage your NEAR accounts and NEAR tokens that have Ledger security enabled.

 ## Setup

+### Ledger Setup

 1. [Download Ledger Live](https://support.ledger.com/hc/en-us/articles/360006395233)
 2. [Update the firmware](https://support.ledger.com/hc/en-us/articles/360002731113)
 3. [Initialize](https://support.ledgerwallet.com/hc/en-us/articles/360000613793)

-## Install the NEAR app
+### NEAR Ledger App Installation

 1. Open your Ledger Live app.
 2. Click on `Settings` > `Experimental features` > and turn on `Developer mode`